National Council of Negro Women

 Officers of the National Council of Negro Women.
 Founder Mary McLeod Bethune is at center.

-The National Council of Negro Women, Inc. (NCNW) is a nonprofit organization founded in 1935 with the mission to advance the opportunities and the quality of life for African-American women, their families, and communities.
+The National Council of Negro Women, Inc. (NCNW) is an American nonprofit organization founded in 1935 with the mission to advance the opportunities and the quality of life for African-American women, their families, and communities.
 Mary McLeod Bethune, the founder of NCNW, wanted to encourage the participation of Negro women in civic, political, economic and educational activities and institutions.
 The organization was considered as a clearing house for the dissemination of activities concerning women but wanted to work alongside a group that supported civil rights rather than go to actual protests.
 Women on the council fought more towards political and economic successes of black women to uplift them in society.
 NCNW fulfills this mission through research, advocacy, national and community-based services, and programs in the United States and Africa.

 NCNW serves as a super organization that acts as a cohesive umbrella for the other African-American groups that already existed.
-With its 37 national affiliate organizations and its more than 200 community-based sections, NCNW has an outreach to nearly four million women, all contributing to the peaceful solutions of the problems of human welfare and rights.
+With its 38 national affiliate organizations and about 200-500 community-based sections, NCNW has an outreach to nearly four million women, all contributing to the peaceful solutions of the problems of human welfare and rights.
 The national headquarters, which acts as a central source for program planning, is based in Washington, D.C., on Pennsylvania Avenue, located between the White House and the U.S. Capitol.
 NCNW also has two field offices.

+Expansion

+The NCNW, started as a small collection of women's organizations focused on advocacy and community and has grown to become an "Organization of organizations" that focuses on supportive initiatives that continue to affect women of color.
+To do this, over time the NCNW has created programs and initiatives that help colored women thrive in home ownership, income raise, and entrepreneurship.
+Their main focus recently is to help support girls and women in STEM and social justice.
+The growth of the NCNW has started from the advocacy based in Washington D.C. and has only expanded into a larger, more impactful, and dedicated organization that is international.
+States like California, New York, and Pennsylvania have seen the most growth with up to 5 community-based sections and 10 collegiate sections in each.